anthonycaccese/es-theme-crt/README.md

 ##Details

 - Has support for system, basic, detailed and video views
-- Displays the following metadata on detailed and video views: rating, description, # of players, release date and genre
+- Displays the following metadata on detailed and video views: rating, description, # of players & last played
 - Matching splashscreens are included in the \_inc/images folder
-- Tested on 720p and 1080p resolutions
+- Tested on 720p and 1080p resolutions so far (need to finish my GBZ next to test TFT)

+##How to use

+- Requires a Pi2/3 (videos are very choppy on a Pi0/1)
+- Install latest version of retropie through the setup script (I know versions after 4.1.8 work)
+- Add <video> elements to your gamelist to reference videos for each game on your pi (videos can be stored anywhere just like images)

 ##Possible Future Updates